cryptonetD/chains/Lumenx/TestNet/install.md

 ## General remarks
 The testnet is generated with much of the settings of the orginal mainnet.
 The important thing is that it is going to be developed on the new repository, which is different to the current one.
 Guide is rather detailed and intended also for unexperienced users.
+Separate repository is going to be used for storing testnet files.
+This repository is a private one. **Please remember to apply for the access to the repo!**

 ## Prerequisites